-The underwriters propose to offer the shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of
+The underwriters propose to offer the shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$1.053 per share.

-- \$ per share.
-Any such dealers may resell shares to certain other brokers or dealers at a discount of up to - \$ per share from the initial public offering price.
 After the initial offering of the shares to the public, the offering price and the other selling terms may be changed by the underwriters.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 5,434,214 additional shares of Class A common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to 6,000,000 additional shares of Class A common stock from us to cover sales of shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option to purchase additional shares of Class A common stock, the underwriters will severally purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of Class A common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

-At our request, the underwriters have reserved for sale at the initial public offering price up to 1,812,500 shares of our Class A common stock being offered for sale to our directors, officers, certain employees and other parties with a connection to the Company.
+At our request, the underwriters have reserved for sale at the initial public offering price up to 1,800,000 shares of our Class A common stock being offered for sale to our directors, officers, certain employees and other parties with a connection to the Company.
 We will offer these shares to the extent permitted under applicable regulations in the United States and in various countries.
 Certain employees of TWM LLC are entitled to a special bonus in recognition of their performance during calendar year 2018 and may use the special bonus to purchase reserved shares.
 Pursuant to the underwriting agreement, the sales will be made by the representatives through a directed share program.
 The number of shares of Class A common stock available for sale to the general public will be reduced to the extent that such persons purchase such reserved shares.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same basis as the other shares of Class A common stock offered hereby.
 Each person buying shares of Class A common stock through the directed share program will be subject to a 180-day lock-up period with respect to such shares.
 We have agreed to indemnify the representatives in connection with the directed share program, including for the failure of any participant to pay for its shares of Class A common stock.
 Other than the underwriting discount described on the front cover of this prospectus, the underwriters will not be entitled to any commission with respect to shares of Class A common stock sold pursuant to the directed share program.